Cloud-Code-Academy/module5-soql-shaunakla/README.md

-# Developer Kickstart Week 5: Salesforce Object Query Language (SOQL)
+# Developer Kickstart Module 5: Salesforce Object Query Language (SOQL)

-This project is part of the Developer Kickstart Week 5 curriculum at Cloud Code Academy.
+This repository is part of the Developer Kickstart Module 5 curriculum at Cloud Code Academy.
 It's crafted to assist beginner Salesforce developers to learn and exercise Salesforce Object Query Language (SOQL), a pivotal aspect of the Apex programming language.

 ## Goals of the Practice

-In the course  of this practice project, you'll build essential knowledge about:
+In the course  of this practice repository, you'll build essential knowledge about:
 - Understanding the fundamentals of SOQL and its significance in Apex and Salesforce development.
 - Crafting basic SOQL queries using the SELECT statement to retrieve data from Salesforce objects.
 - Employing WHERE clause filters in SOQL queries to refine the data retrieved based on specific conditions.